- Purpose and Applicability

 Researchers may encounter individuals who are interested in participating in research and have the cognitive ability to consent on their own behalf, but who have limited ability to understand or read consent information presented in English, or to sign a consent form.

 The consent process for these individuals must meet the same regulatory requirements as for any other consent process.
 This includes the requirement for consent information to be presented in a language that is understandable to the subject.
 The researcher may need to take additional steps to ensure the subject comprehends the consent process, has adequate opportunity to ask questions, and voluntarily agrees to participate.
-Accommodations to the consent form or process will be specific to the needs of the particular subject(s).
+Accommodations for the consent form or process will be specific to the needs of the particular subject(s).

 The IRB must approve the consent plan, including the process that will be used to ensure that oral and written information will be in a language understandable to subjects throughout the study and at an appropriate reading and comprehension level.
 The IRB has the authority to require revisions or additions to the consent process to ensure that all subjects are adequately informed and are providing truly voluntary consent.